m-gallegos/SchNet4AIM/README.md

     . . . . . . . .
     continues for as many frames as snapshoots of the trajectory.

-Besides this, the script also requires the follwoing variables to be specified inside the explain_group_DI.py file:
+Besides this, the script also requires the following variables to be specified inside the explain_group_DI.py file:
   * trj_file.xyz
   * group_a   : (list of integers) Define atom numbers of group A (starting at 1).
   * group_b   : (list of integers) Define atom numbers of group B (starting at 1).